Exploring the Effect of Basis Rotation on NQS Performance: Introduction

+We employ shallow neural quantum state architectures, namely Restricted Boltzmann Machines (RBM) and small feedforward networks, trained via stochastic reconfiguration (quantum natural gradient)~\cite{Stokes_2020}.
+To isolate optimization-induced geometric effects, we apply a site-resolved local basis rotation, parameterized by an angle $\phi$, to the exact ground state.
+This transformation preserves the physical spectrum and entanglement structure of the system while relocating the target state relative to the variational parametrization.
 Our results show that shallow NQS architectures trained with quantum natural gradient are particularly sensitive to this relocation.
-Depending on the rotation angle, optimization trajectories can be diverted toward saddle-point regions or high-curvature barriers of the loss manifold.
-In these cases, the network often achieves a small relative energy error while failing to reproduce the correct structure of the ground-state.
-To diagnose this mismatch, we supplement energy-based metrics with fidelity and coefficient Shannon entropy (quantum coherence)~\cite{Kozic_2025}.
+Depending on the rotation angle, optimization trajectories can be diverted toward saddle-point regions or poorly conditioned regions of the variational landscape.
+In these regimes, the variational optimization may converge to states with small relative energy errors while failing to faithfully reproduce the correct wavefunction structure.
+To diagnose this mismatch, we complement energy-based metrics with fidelity and coefficient Shannon entropy (quantum coherence)~\cite{Kozic_2025}, which provide a more complete characterization of the learned state.

-The distinction between ferromagnetic and antiferromagnetic regimes further highlights the role of spectral structure in shaping optimization dynamics.
-In the ferromagnetic case, near-degenerate low-energy eigenstates generate high-curvature regions in parameter space that can trap optimization at intermediate fidelities, whereas in the antiferromagnetic case, the closing of the excitation gap leads to different failure modes.
-Importantly, these effects arise even though the applied basis rotations do not alter entanglement measures derived from reduced density matrices, underscoring that entanglement alone is insufficient to characterize variational difficulty.

-Beyond quantum many-body physics, our analysis connects naturally to broader questions in modern machine learning concerning optimization landscapes and information geometry~\cite{Belkin_2019, Roberts_2022}.
-In contrast to typical supervised learning tasks that emphasize generalization, the NQS ground-state search is a high-precision regression problem on a fixed target functional, where convergence is governed by landscape curvature rather than overfitting behavior~\cite{Chen_2024}.
-By leveraging analytically solvable models, we obtain direct insight into how representational constraints and information-geometric structure jointly influence optimization, complementing recent studies of variational quantum algorithms and neural-network ans\"atze~\cite{Giuliani_2023,Dash_2025}.
+Beyond quantum many-body physics, our analysis naturally connects to broader questions in modern machine learning concerning optimization landscapes and information geometry~\cite{Belkin_2019,Roberts_2022,Moss_2025}.
+Recent studies suggest that the trainability of NQS is strongly influenced not only by representational expressivity, but also by tthe geometry induced by the variational objective and the optimizer employed.
+In particular, improvements in expressive capacity do not necessarily translate into efficient optimization, especially in the presence of ill-conditioned or weak-curvature regions of the variational landscape~\cite{Chen_2024,Giuliani_2023,Dash_2025}.